browserengineering/book/src/lab12-tests.md

     >>> len(browser.active_tab_display_list)
     1

-But no raster or draw should have occured, because that is the responsibility of the Browser event loop, which we are running manually in this test.
+But no raster or draw should have occurred, because that is the responsibility of the Browser event loop, which we are running manually in this test.

     >>> browser.tab_surface == None